MIT-Tab/mit-tab/docs/Running-a-Tournament.md

 In order to do this, all you have to do is restore from the before pairing back-up and then pair the round as described [above](#pairing-the-next-round)

-The find the back-up to restore from, go to "Backups" > "View Backups" and click on the one with the name `round_x_before_pairing.db`, where `x` is the round number that you want to re-pair.
+To find the back-up to restore from, go to "Backups" > "View Backups" and click on the one with the name `round_x_before_pairing.db`, where `x` is the round number that you want to re-pair.